davelongdev/wordpress-block-theme/README.md

 ## About

-I created this theme to use for developing wordpress sites.
+I created this theme to use for developing WordPress sites.

 I wanted a simple and free theme to use as a jumping off point for new WordPress projects.